OnalennaRammapatsi/2023_Recap/README.md

 ## Usage
 1. Run the application: node app.js
-2. Open a web browser and go to http://localhost:3000
+2. Open a web browser.

 ## Installation
 1. Clone the repository: